 Dogs don’t get their Vitamin D needs met in the same way us humans do.
-This is why owners often wonder if supplementing sometimes makes sense.
+This is why owners often wonder if supplementing makes sense.

 Can I Give My Dog Vitamin D?
 Answer: Yes, careful though

-Too much can cause severe damage to the kidneys to the point of failure, in which case death is possible.
+Too much can cause damage to the kidneys to the point of failure, in which case death is possible.